akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 "Don't move."

 A boy stood beside her—older by a few years, well-dressed, calm in a way that seemed impossible.
-He stared at the geese, spread his arms wide, his cloak opening like great wings.
+He stared down the geese, spread his arms wide, his cloak opening like great wings.

 The geese slowed.
 Hissed uncertainly.
 Then, one by one, they turned and waddled back toward the pond.